Key takeaways

 Create a market research plan and decide on the goal you want to achieve.
 Why do you need it?
 How will you use the collected data?
 Determine areas that require special attention.
 Some typical market research objectives are:

-• Brainstorming a startup idea.
+- Brainstorming a startup concept.
 If you choose to begin with a problem you can solve rather than a product, focus on the firsthand information.
 And gathering insights from the audience, explore what other companies are aiming to fulfill this need.

 The following stages are identical for any market research goal.
 What’s different is the level of attention you give to each stage.
 And also in the way the results are used: internally or externally.
 For this article, let’s assume we intend to prove that an apartment booking service we came up with can be successful.